TylerTemp/SaintsField/README.md

 [**Optional**] To use the full functions of this project, please also do: `Tools` - `SaintsField` - `Enable SaintsEditor`.
 Note this will break your existing Editor plugin like `OdinInspector`, `NaughtyAttributes`, `MyToolbox`, `Tri-Inspector`.

-If you're using `unitypackage` or git submodule, but you put this project under another folder rather than `Assets/SaintsField`, please also do the following:
+If you need to put this project under another folder rather than `Packages/today.comes.saintsfield`, please also do the following:

 *   Create `Assets/Editor Default Resources/SaintsField`.
 *   Copy files from the project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.